 It’s hard to gauge the humongous size of the Summer Triangle by looking at our little chart.
-A 12-inch ruler, when placed at an arm’s length from your eye, spans the approximate distance from Vega to the star Altair.
+A 12-inch (1/3 meter) ruler, when placed at an arm’s length from your eye, spans the approximate distance from Vega to the star Altair.
 And an outstretched hand more or less fills the gap between Vega and Deneb.

 More than any other month, July is the month of the Summer Triangle.
-At mid-northern latitudes, the Summer Triangle’s stars – as if a trio of school kids on vacation – stay out from dusk till dawn, dancing amidst the stars of our Milky Way galaxy.
+At mid-northern latitudes, the Summer Triangle’s stars – as if a trio of school kids on vacation – stay out from dusk till dawn, dancing amid the stars of our Milky Way galaxy.
 As our Earth turns tonight, Vega, Deneb and Altair travel westward across the sky.
 The Summer Triangle shines high overhead in the middle of the night, and sparkles in the west as the rose-colored dawn begins to color the sky.

-Our Summer Triangle series includes:
+Our Summer Triangle series also includes: